 By establishing a Field of Interest Fund, you can target your gift to address needs in an important area of community life.
-Arts.
-AIDS.
-Aging.
-At-risk youth.
+Arts, Environment, Youth.
 You identify your personal interest area when making your gift; our board awards grants to community organizations and programs that are making a difference in the area you select.
 Your gift stays flexible enough to meet community needs in your interest area – even as they change over time.

 Investing in deserving students.

 In creating a Scholarship, you invest in the community’s future and show students you care.
 The Chippewa County Community Foundation provides the expertise to help you meet your personal goals and awards Scholarships to deserving students.
 Your gift can help students – from preschool to postgraduate – achieve their lifetime dreams.

 Helping local organizations sustain and grow.